What is Azure App Service?

 REST APIs and Microservices: Backend teams deploy APIs with automatic scaling.
 VNET integration securely connects services to databases and internal systems.

 Mobile Backends: Mobile apps use App Service for authentication, push notifications, and data synchronization.
-SDKs for iOS, Android, and Xamarin are available.
+Connectivity is available from iOS, Android, and .NET MAUI apps (the successor to Xamarin).

 Benefits